-Amigo and the other guarantor lenders should have made sure a loan was affordable before giving you the money.
+Guarantor lenders should check a loan is affordable before giving you the money.
 The regulator’s definition of affordable is that you have to be able to repay it on time without it leaving you so short of money that you have to borrow more or get behind with bills.

 - if you are still paying the loan,

 Guarantor loans are large financial commitments.
-I would expect a lender to have asked for evidence of your income, such as payslips or bank statements and to have checked your credit record to see what other debts you had.
+So I would expect a lender to have asked for evidence of your income, to have checked your credit record, and to have verified your expenses.

-- They may only have run a quick check on you because there was a guarantor if you got into difficulty.
-This isn’t right – it doesn’t matter how well off your guarantor is, the loan had to be affordable for you!
+- They may only have run a quick check on you because there was a guarantor.
+It doesn’t matter how well off your guarantor is, the loan had to be affordable for you!

-- You may have given answers to questions about your expenditure that were too low, either because you were guessing or because you really wanted the loan and you said what you thought they wanted to hear.
-If the figures looked very low the lender should have checked further – you really only spend £40 a month on food?
-No transport costs at all?
-Never buy any clothes?
-If you have disability benefits, do you not have any extra expenses because of these?
+- You may have given answers to questions about your expenditure that were too low, because you were guessing or because you were desperate.
+If the figures looked too low the lender should have checked further.

-- You may not have mentioned some of your other debts – if what you told the lender didn’t match with what they could see on your credit record, again they should have double checked this.
+- You may not have mentioned some debts.
+If this didn’t match with your credit record, the lender should have double-checked this.

-- Were there a lot of recent applications for credit or recent debt problems on your credit record?
-Guarantor loans aren’t aimed at people with good credit scores, but the lender should have been careful if your position looked as though it was getting worse.
+- Were there recent applications for credit or recent problems on your credit record?
+Guarantor loans are aimed at people with bad credit scores, but the lender should have been careful if your position looked as though it was getting worse.

 What would a “fair solution” be?

-If the loan is still outstanding, then interest should be removed from the balance that is owing, so you only repay what you borrowed.
-And the lender should agree to accept an affordable monthly payment from you to pay this off, not go after the guarantor.
+- The loan is still outstanding, then interest should be removed from the balance that is owing, so you only repay what you borrowed.
+The lender should accept an affordable monthly payment from you to pay this off, not go after the guarantor.

 Will complaining affect your guarantor?

-The complaint itself will not affect your guarantor if you carry on making the payments.
+The complaint itself won’t affect your guarantor if you carry on making the payments.
 The guarantor should not be told you have complained.

-However, if you stop paying the loan when you make a complaint, the lender may decide to get your guarantor to pay it.
-So if you don’t want this to happen, you have to somehow carry on making the payments even though it’s hard.
+But if you stop paying the loan when you make a complaint, the lender may decide to get your guarantor to pay it.
+If you don’t want this to happen, you have to somehow carry on making the payments even though it’s hard.

 If you can’t afford to carry on paying and you don’t want to hurt your guarantor, this is a very difficult situation.
-I suggest you should talk to a debt adviser about all your options.
-Here making an affordability complaint isn’t going to make your position any worse, but it isn’t an immediate escape from your problem.
-If you do win the complaint that will of course help, but this could take many months as your case may well have to go to the Ombudsman (see below).
+I suggest you should talk to a debt adviser about your options.
+Making an affordability complaint won’t make your position worse, but it isn’t an immediate escape from your problem.

-One thing to think about is whether your guarantor also had a good reason to complain – see Complaining if you are a guarantor for details.
+Think about whether your guarantor also had a good reason to complain – see Complaining if you are a guarantor for details.
 If they win a complaint, they will be removed as a guarantor, which would take a lot of pressure off you.

-If you have other high-cost debt such as payday loans, then getting refund for these could provide you with some money to help pay the guarantor loan.
+If you have other high-cost debt such as payday loans, then getting refund for those could provide you with some money to help pay the guarantor loan.

 How to complain